When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “I didn’t think about it, but I suppose they could have changed the locks.”

 But the key worked, and they entered the living room.
 Jado shut and locked the door, including the deadbolt.

 “I’m going to lock the deadbolts on the back door and the door into the garage.
 That way no one can get in while we’re here.

 “Can’t they just unlock the deadbolts?”

-“No. They don’t carry a key for the deadbolts.
-Besides, each deadbolt has a different key, so they’d have to carry three keys.
+“No. They don’t carry keys for the deadbolts.
+Each deadbolt has a different key, so they’d have to carry three keys.
 Weird, but that’s the way it was when my dad bought the house.
 I have all three of them on my keychain.

 “Okay, let’s go upstairs to my room and get things packed.”